Akim-Edige/nfactorial-tech-task/README.md

-Technical Task for NFACTORIAl School
+Technical Task for Nfactorial School

 FROM 7 - 19 commented lines can be uncommented to directly test the functionality.